acousineau/trivia_api_project/backend/README.md

 psql trivia < trivia.psql
 ```

+**IMPORTANT**: If you receive a `role` error when trying to run the above command.
+You will need to perform a find and replace on the `trivia.psql` file for the role it attempted and replace it with a valid role on your local database.

 ## Running the server

 From within the `backend` directory first ensure you are working using your created virtual environment.